python/cpython/Doc/reference/compound_stmts.rst

 semantics of a function.
 The annotation values are available as values of a dictionary keyed by the parameters' names in the :attr:`__annotations__` attribute of the function object.
-Used annnotations are preserved as strings at runtime which enables postponed evaluation.
-In this case annotations may be evaluated in In this case annotations may be evaluated in a different order than they appear in the source code.
+Used annnotations are preserved as strings at runtime which enables postponed evaluation (annotations may be evaluated in a different order than they appear in the source code).

 .. index:: pair: lambda; expression